-At the beginning of the 20th century, the inhabitants of Cagliari preferred the western part of the Golfo degli Angeli.
-Then, little by little, as they began to appreciate the white dunes, the first establishments and a summer camp were created and, lastly, the famous bathing huts were built (completely removed in 1986).
-The area has become increasingly populated, earning it the name of 'SpiaggiadeiCentomila' (beach of a hundred thousand).
-Today, Poetto is the undisputed 'sea' of Cagliari's hinterland and the favourite destination of visitors to the capital city in the summer and on any sunny day throughout the rest of the year.
-It extends from the Margine Rosso, on the Quartu Sant'Elena coastline,as far as Sella del Diavolo, increasing its charm by dominating the little port of Marina Piccola from above.
-You can access the promontory from Calamosca, via a one-hour itinerary, which is beautiful by night.
+Since the beginning of the 20th century, the inhabitants of Cagliari favoured the western part of the Golfo degli Angeli.
+Then, little by little, as they began to appreciate the white dunes, the first establishments, a kiosk and a summer camp were created and, lastly, the famous multicoloured bathing huts were built (and then completely removed in 1986).
+Over time, the area has become increasingly populated, earning it the name of 'Spiaggia dei Centomila' (beach of a hundred thousand).
+Today, the Poetto is the undisputed 'sea' of Cagliari's hinterland, one of the largest city beaches in Europe, as well as the most beautiful and frequented island, a favourite destination for those visiting the capital in summer or any sunny day throughout the year, also being a perfect stop to enjoy a coffee or aperitif accompanied by the sea breeze.

 A few kilometres from the centre and port of Cagliari, the beach extends from the secluded and relaxing Margine Rosso on the Quartu Sant'Elena coast, through to the Sella del Diavolo, which embellishes the charm of looking down over Marina Piccola - offering the chance to savour a walk along the marina.
 From the Spanish tower atop, called “del poeta”, perhaps derives the name of the coastline, even if the most likely hypothesis is that it comes from the Spanish 'puerto' (port).
 You can climb up to the 17th-century tower along the promontory from Calamosca, with the route taking around an hour and being utterly beautiful by night.
 On the opposite coast of the 'Sella' hides the delightful and sheltered beaches of Calamosca and Cala Fighera.